clawpack/doc/doc/developers.rst

     git submodule init
     git submodule update

+**Note:** The `https://github.com...` form of specifying a remote clones the repository in a form that does not allow pushing to it (unlike the `git@github.com:...` form).
+This is good practice, so you do not accidently try to push to the main clawpack repository rather than to your own fork (see :ref:`dev_remote` below if you need your own fork, e.g. for issuing pull requests).

-This downloads the following clawpack modules as subrepositories checked out at specific commits (as opposed to the tip of a branch).
+The commands above download the following clawpack modules as subrepositories checked out at specific commits (as opposed to the tip of a branch).

 * `<https://github.com/clawpack/pyclaw>`_  (Python code, some of which is needed also for Fortran version)